 Assessment by independent rating agencies

-The capital market uses the assessments published by rating agencies to help lenders assess the risks of a financial instrument used by our company.
+The capital market uses the assessments published by rating agencies to help lenders assess the risks of a financial instrument used by the Group.
 We are currently rated by Standard & Poor’s, Moody’s, and Scope.
-Standard & Poor’s has issued a long-term credit rating of A with a stable outlook, Moody’s a rating of A3 with a stable outlook, and Scope a rating of A- with a positive outlook.
+Standard & Poor’s has issued a long-term credit rating of A with a stable outlook, Moody’s a rating of A3 with a stable outlook, and Scope a rating of A with a stable outlook.
 In line with market procedures, our financing conditions are closely tied to our rating.
 The better the rating, the more favorably we can generally raise funds on the capital market or from banks.